-Learn how to make fluffy slime for a uniquely cool texture!
-Homemade slime is awesome to make with kids and fluffy slime is no exception.
-We make DIY fluffy slime with saline solution all year long.
-Add seasonal and holiday themes to your slime.
-Follow along with us as we make new fluffy slime ideas all year round.
-I am already planning for the next special day!
+Learn how to make fluffy slime for a uniquely cool texture slime!
+Homemade slime is easy to make with kids, and fluffy slime is no exception!
+We love to make fluffy slime with saline solution all year long.
+Check out the fun things you can do with fluffy slime below to add seasonal and holiday themes to your slime.
+Bonus, free printable slime recipes to download!

 Science is full of cool ways to create, including homemade fluffy slime.
 Bonus, we have a fluffy slime recipe for every season if you scroll to the bottom!

-Slime making is even more fun when you add in creative seasonal themes, and I know kids love the novelty of themed activities.
+Slime-making is even more fun when you add creative seasonal themes, and kids love the novelty of themed activities.
 Our Fluffy Slime Recipe is yet another AMAZING slime recipe we can show you how to make.

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules flow past one another keeping the glue in a liquid state.
 Until…